jabbauer/PJM_Sensor/README.md

    - Zonal 2Hr Forecast - Peak forecast for selected Zone in future 2Hr window
    - System 2Hr Forecast - Peak forecast for PJM system in future 2Hr window
    - Zonal LMP - Locational Marginal Price ($/MWh) for selected zone

+# Disclaimer
+This integration is not affiliated with nor supported by PJM, or any PJM member.